Prostitution in El Salvador: HIV

 HIV/AIDS in El Salvador has a less than 1 percent prevalence of the adult population reported to be HIV-positive, and therefore is a low-HIV-prevalence country, but the virus remains a significant threat in high-risk communities including commercial sex workers.
 Although prevalence is 2.8 percent among sex workers, it is as high as 16 percent in specific areas, such as Puerto de Acajutla.

 It was estimated in 2008 that 90 percent of sex workers did not use condoms with regular partners.
 UNAIDS estimated a 73% usage of condoms by sex workers in 2016.
-Compounding these issues are S&D toward HIV-infected individuals and at-risk groups, which can deter people from getting tested and receiving adequate support if they have the disease.
+Compounding these issues are stigma and discrimination toward HIV-infected individuals and at-risk groups, which can deter people from getting tested and receiving adequate support if they have the disease.

 Sex worker support organisations, such as Organización de Trabajadoras del Sexo and Asociación Mujeres Flor de Piedra, run campaigns on HIV prevention and distribute condoms.
 They also provide support for sex workers infected with the virus.